Painful Intercourse: Causes, Treatment and Prevention

 Persistent or recurring genital pain that occurs just before, during, or after sex.
 Painful intercourse can have causes that are not due to an underlying disease.
 Examples include inadequate lubrication, rough sex, trauma, or negative feelings towards a partner.

 Painful intercourse is recurring pain or discomfort in the genitals during or after sex.
-The pain may be described as a raw sensation or as a burning, itching, or tingling sensation.
+The female pain during intercourse may be described as a raw sensation or as a burning, itching, or tingling sensation.
 Painful intercourse is medically known as dyspareunia.
 Depending on the cause, painful intercourse can be a persistent problem or can occur sporadically.

 It might get better or worse with movement or sexual activity.
 Painful intercourse can vary in intensity from mild to severe.
 Symptoms caused by an injury often appear suddenly, such as those following sexual abuse.
 Other symptoms can develop slowly, such as those related to an infectious disease.